Monographs

 To each his own Cuba

-The contradictions and ambiguities of this place are legendary.
-The impression it makes on a new arrival is intense and disconcerting and each person interprets in their own way what they find here.
-I first visited the island in 1998.
-To me, it looked as if the world had come to an end, but instead of everyone dying, they were still alive, and in fact seemed rather more alive than anywhere else.
-I returned about a dozen times in the next five years, reveling in this bath of human warmth, always discovering new facets and layers to daily life.
+Famous for its contradictions, the island makes an intense impression on a new arrival and each one interprets what they find here in their own way.
+For me, it looked as if the world had come to an end.
+But instead of dying, the people were still alive, and in fact seemed rather more alive than anywhere else.
+I was charmed by their gestures and expressions, their candor and unaffected sensuality.
+Between 1998 and 2003, I returned a dozen times, basking in this bath of human warmth, always discovering new facets and layers to daily life.
 This book represents my last photographic project using the Leica camera loaded with black and white film and a desire to capture visually the amazing character of this corner of the world using only the light reflected off the surface of things.

 English | Español